Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 • Medications to prevent and treat infections, such as antibiotics or antivirals

-• Immunoglobulin infusions (donated immune system antibodies used to strengthen your immune system)
+• Immunoglobulin infusions or injections (donated immune system antibodies used to help replace antibodies your body may be missing)

-• Gene therapy (available only for a few rare PI types, usually in research studies)
+• Gene therapy (available only for some rare PI types, often through clinical trials or specialized treatment centers)

 • Stem cell transplantation